Art and Civic Engagement Award

 - A letter of support from the faculty sponsor, explaining the importance of the work.

-For more information or questions, please contact Matthew Roy, Assistant Vice Chancellor for Civic Engagement.
+For more information or questions, please contact Dr. Matthew Roy, Assistant Vice Chancellor for Career and Civic Engagement.